 First, the Disneyland Resort started selling tickets again April 15th, 2021.
 Guests can purchase all tickets including base and park hopper for 2021 and beyond by using the #1 ticket discounter on the web.
 Authorized and highly recommended by us for over 10 years.
-For the first month or so only California Residents may make theme park reservations but anyone can purchase tickets for future dates.
+Disney Genie and Genie+ will become available as an add-on for all Disneyland Tickets starting Dec.
+8th.

 The Walt Disney World Resort in Orlando has been open since July 2020 and until fall was only selling tickets for 2020 guests.
-While 2020 kept the park hopping option away, 2021 is bringing it back.
+While 2020 kept the park hopping option away, 2021 has brought it back and guests can use this service starting at 1pm each day.
 And even better news is that guests can purchase discounted tickets from our recommended third party seller Undercover Tourist.

 Right now guests can save upwards to $79 per ticket when they purchase them in advance.
 Locking in your ticket price today can save you even more when the unexpected price increases hit.